primus-labs/phala-cloud/docs/api-deployment-guide.md

 **💾 Save these values - you'll need them for the next step!**

 ### Environment Variable Encryption Notice
-- ⚠️ **Important**: There's currently no API to validate encrypted environment variable format
+- ⚠️ **Important**: There's no API to check encrypted environment variable format
-- If encryption format is incorrect, CVM creation will fail with an error
+- If encryption format is wrong, CVM creation will fail with an error
 - **Recommendation**: Start with empty `"encrypted_env": ""` to test the deployment flow
-- Add environment variables only after confirming basic deployment works
+- Add environment variables only after basic deployment works

 ### Step 4: Create Your CVM